On the geometric properties of multi-operator two-phase elliptic measure

 In the absence of complex analytic tools, studying the geometry of $\partial \Omega$ for rough domains $\Omega\subset \R^n$ for $n\geq 3$ in terms of the behavior of harmonic measure relies heavily on ``two-phase" techniques for the harmonic measure.
 The following slightly weaker version of a boundary decomposition theorem holds for harmonic measure in $\R^{n}$, $n\geq 3$.

 \begin{theorem}[\cite{KPT}] Let $n \ge 3$.
-If $\Omega^{\pm} \subset \R^{n}$ are complementary NTA domains and $\Omega^{\pm}$ are the interior and exterior harmonic measures, then $\partial \Omega = \Gamma \sqcup S \sqcup N$ where \begin{itemize}{ \item[(1)] $\omega^{+} \perp \omega^{-}$ on $S$ and $\omega^{\pm}(N) = 0$. \item[(2)] On $\Gamma$, $\omega^{+} \ll \omega^{-} \ll \omega^{+}$ and $\dim_{\cH} \Gamma \le n-1$, and if $\omega^\pm(\Gamma)>0$ then $\dim_{\cH} \Gamma = n-1$. \item[(3)] If $\cH^{n} \restr \partial \Omega$ is a Radon measure then $\Gamma$ is $(n-1)$-rectifiable and $\omega^{\pm} \ll \cH^{n-1} \ll \omega^{\pm}$ on $\Gamma$ \item[(4)] For every point $p \in \Gamma$, $\Tan(\omega^{\pm},p) \subset \cF$.} \end{itemize} \end{theorem}
+If $\Omega^{\pm} \subset \R^{n}$ are complementary NTA domains and $\Omega^{\pm}$ are the interior and exterior harmonic measures, then $\partial \Omega = \Gamma \sqcup S \sqcup N$ where \begin{itemize}{ \item[(1)] $\omega^{+} \perp \omega^{-}$ on $S$ and $\omega^{\pm}(N) = 0$. \item[(2)] On $\Gamma$, $\omega^{+} \ll \omega^{-} \ll \omega^{+}$ and $\dim_{\cH} \Gamma \le n-1$, and if $\omega^\pm(\Gamma)>0$ then $\dim_{\cH} \Gamma = n-1$. \item[(3)] If $\cH^{n-1} \restr \partial \Omega$ is a Radon measure then $\Gamma$ is $(n-1)$-rectifiable and $\omega^{\pm} \ll \cH^{n-1} \ll \omega^{\pm}$ on $\Gamma$ \item[(4)] For every point $p \in \Gamma$, $\Tan(\omega^{\pm},p) \subset \cF$.} \end{itemize} \end{theorem}

-Recent results \cite{david2021good,perstneva2025good} demonstrate that in the one-phase elliptic measure setting, sufficient regularity of the elliptic coefficients are necessary at the boundary for the relationship between geometry of a boundary and absolute continuity of the elliptic measure to hold.
-The conclusion of Theorem \ref{t:kptdecomp} was extended to the case of two-phase elliptic \cite{TZ,AM} measure for a \emph{single} elliptic operator whose coefficients have sufficient regularity across the boundary $\partial\Omega$.
+The conclusion of Theorem \ref{t:kptdecomp} was extended to the case of two-phase elliptic measure \cite{AzzMou} for a \emph{single} elliptic operator whose coefficients have sufficient regularity across the boundary $\partial\Omega$.
 One can thus view our main result Theorem \ref{t:decomp} as an answer to the question: does the above relationship between the regularity of interior- and exterior- elliptic measure and the geometry of the boundary remain true in the \emph{multi-operator} setting, where the coefficients of the corresponding elliptic operators may have a discontinuity across the boundary?